Písek: History

 The predecessor of the town was a settlement of the area where gold was panned, which later became a market village with the royal court.
 In 1254, King Ottokar II founded a royal town here.
 During his reign, the town grew and its importance increased.
-A castle was built above the ford across the Otava river, a monastery was founded, and Písek Stone Bridge was built.
+A castle was built above the ford across the Otava River, a monastery was founded, and Písek Stone Bridge was built.
 Also, at the end of the 13th century, the mint was founded, later moved to Kutná Hora.

-From 1308, Písek was a free imperial town, and in the 14th century, Písek became the administrative centre of Prácheňsko region.
+From 1308, Písek was a free imperial town, and in the 14th century became the administrative centre of Prácheňsko region.
 Under the rule of Charles IV, the salt and grain warehouses were founded, and were the largest in Bohemia.
 For centuries, the town of Písek was the holder of the largest urban estate in Bohemia, especially forests.

 During the Hussite Wars, Písek was conquered by the Hussites and the monastery was razed.
 During the Thirty Years' War, in 1619–1620 the town was conquered and most of its inhabitants killed by the army of Charles de Longueval, Count of Bucquoy.
 In 1623, Písek was acquired by the royal chamber again, and in 1641, it was once again promoted to a royal town.
 In the 18th century, it became the centre of Prácheňsko again.

 In the 19th century, Písek became the centre of education because several schools of higher education were established here.